Catalytic triad: Mechanism

 Catalytic triads perform covalent catalysis using a residue as a nucleophile.
 The reactivity of the nucleophilic residue is increased by the functional groups of the other triad members.
 The nucleophile is polarised and oriented by the base, which is itself bound and stabilised by the acid.

 Catalysis is performed in two stages.
 First, the activated nucleophile attacks the carbonyl carbon and forces the carbonyl oxygen to accept an electron pair, leading to a tetrahedral intermediate.
-The build-up of negative charge on this intermediate is typically stabilized by an oxyanion hole within the active site.
+The resulting build-up of negative charge is typically stabilized by an oxyanion hole within the active site.
 The intermediate then collapses back to a carbonyl, ejecting the first half of the substrate, but leaving the second half still covalently bound to the enzyme as an acyl-enzyme intermediate.
-Although general-acid catalysis for breakdown of the First and Second tetrahedral intermediate may occur by the path shown in the diagram, evidence supporting this mechanism with chymotrypsin has been controverted.
+Although general-acid catalysis for breakdown of the First and Second tetrahedral intermediate may occur by the path shown in the diagram, evidence supporting such a mechanism with chymotrypsin has been controverted.

 The second stage of catalysis is the resolution of the acyl-enzyme intermediate by the attack of a second substrate.
-If this substrate is water then the result is hydrolysis; if it is an organic molecule then the result is transfer of that molecule onto the first substrate.
-Attack by this second substrate forms a new tetrahedral intermediate, which resolves by ejecting the enzyme's nucleophile, releasing the second product and regenerating free enzyme.
+If the substrate is water then hydrolysis results; if it is an organic molecule then that molecule is transferred onto the first substrate.
+Attack by the second substrate forms a new tetrahedral intermediate, which resolves by ejecting the enzyme's nucleophile, releasing the second product and regenerating free enzyme.